Wednesday, 25 February 2026

 Nutritional Strategy: You cannot run a high performance engine on empty.
 Part of the physiological pillar is understanding how to fuel your body for a six hour day on the water.

-#Anglesey #AdvancedPerformanceCoach #Performance_Coaching #BCAB_Policy #Paddlesport_Training #TTPP
+#Anglesey #AdvancedPerformanceCoach #Performance_Coaching #Paddlesport_Training #TTPP

 Double Sessions: Accelerating the Performance Curve